Finding the Best Places to Retire Since 2006!

 Public Transit: Yes, and its light-rail system has a planned opening date of 2026.

-Crime Rate: Meets the national average (although the property crime rage is above average)
+Crime Rate: The violent crime rate is below the national average, but the property crime rage is above the national average

 Public Library: Yes